 - exclude all traffic from techcrunch.com

-In case there is more reference material related to the task, like specific documents, relevant websites (URLs), and so on, add links to these resources in the description/notes.
+In case there is more reference material related to the task, like specific documents, relevant websites (URLs), and so on, add links to these resources in the description or notes.

-After the above mentioned recommendation to keep all tasks in one place (and one place only), it‘s also really helpful to attach and link to all information that is neeeded to get the task done right from the task itself.
-This makes it so much easier to get started and have all related material handy.
+After the above mentioned recommendation to keep all tasks in one place (and one place only), it’s also really useful to attach and link to all information that is neeeded to get the work done right from the task itself.

 All task-related documents have to be linked to / attached from the task.

-Always assign a task to a teammate the moment you set it up.
+Always assign a task to a teammate the moment you create it.

 In case you are not sure (yet) who is going to be responsible for the task, assign it to yourself for now, then communicate, coordiante and assign the responsibility accordingly.

-Some task management software provides a functionality to add subtasks to an existing (main) task.
+Some task management software provides a functionality to add subtasks, smaller steps, to an existing (main) task.

-Use subtasks to break up tasks into smaller chunks.
-This is especially useful for creating a kind of checklist or to assign different parts of the task to different teammates.
+Use subtasks to break up tasks into smaller bits.
+This is especially useful when creating a kind of checklist or to assign different parts of the task to different teammates.